 Note: Ignore the effect of the leap year.
-Electronic cash ledger and credit ledger carried sufficient balance for the above shortfall
+Electronic cash ledger and credit ledger carried sufficient balance for the above shortfall if return under section 39 is furnished after the due date.

 In case of delayed payment of tax, interest is payable @ 18% per annum from the date following the due date of payment to the actual date of payment of tax.